What is a POP or POP3 box?

 Related Articles

-How can I sync my Webmail calendar to Mozilla Sunbird with CalDAV?
+How can I sync my Webmail calendar to Microsoft Outlook using CalDAV through WebSync?

 Is there a limit on attachement sizes when sending via Webmail?